xddxdd/blog/src/content/article/en/modify-computer/legal-lte-network-at-home-for-100-bucks/index.md

 Take out your phone, select any SIM card, turn off the "Automatic Network Selection" option, and the phone will automatically search for nearby mobile networks.
 If your phone supports LTE band 48, you should see a network named 315010, which is the signal transmitted by your base station.

-# Writing SIM Cards
+# Programming SIM Cards

-With the LTE network in place, the next step is to write your network's authentication information onto the SIM cards, allowing phones to connect to your network.
+With the LTE network in place, the next step is to program your network's authentication information onto the SIM cards, allowing phones to connect to your network.

-When I bought the programmable SIM cards, the seller provided Windows card-writing software compatible with these SIM cards.
-I tried using pySim to write the cards on Linux, but the resulting SIM cards couldn't connect to the network for authentication, so I used Windows for this step.
+When I bought the programmable SIM cards, the seller provided Windows card-programming software compatible with these SIM cards.
+I tried using pySim to program the cards on Linux, but the resulting SIM cards couldn't connect to the network for authentication, so I used Windows for this step.

-Insert the SIM card writer into your computer and insert a programmable SIM card into the writer.
+Insert the SIM card programmer into your computer and insert a programmable SIM card into the programmer.

-Open the card-writing software, first click the `Read Card` button in the top right to attempt to read the card's information, ensuring the writer is connected properly.
+Open the card-programming software, first click the `Read Card` button in the top right to attempt to read the card's information, ensuring the programmer is connected properly.

 Then, in the `LTE/WCDMA Parameter` section on the right, enter the following information: